frankbraun/frankbraun.github.io/t-addr/index.md

+# Why I changed my mind on t-addresses in Zcash

 *by [Frank Braun](https://frankbraun.org), 2025-07-11*

 In Zcash there are two kind of addresses: transparent addresses (or t-addresses) and shielded addresses (or z-addresses).